plone/plone.distribution/docs/usage/package-structure.md

   <include package="plone.distribution" />
 ```

-Declare the distributions included in your package.
+Declare the distributions included in your package. ([read more about configuration options](./zcml))

 ```xml
   <plone:distribution